Policies & Procedures

-It is Company policy to strictly prohibit the purchase of products in unreasonable amounts, solely for the purpose, of qualifying for commissions or advancement within the TRU LEGACY Earnings Program.
+It is Company policy to strictly prohibit the purchase of products in unreasonable amounts, solely for the purpose, of qualifying for commissions or advancement within the TRU Earnings Program.
 All such forms of front-end loading or stockpiling are strictly prohibited.

 4.23 - Requests for Records

 Any request from a Partner for copies of invoices, agreements, Business activity reports or other records/reports will require a fee of $1.00 per page per copy.
 This fee covers the expense of mailing and time required to research files and make copies of the records.

 4.24 - Sale, Transfer or Assignment of TRU Business

 4.24.1 – Although a TRU business is a privately owned, independently operated business, the sale, transfer or assignment of a TRU business, and the sale, transfer or assignment of an interest in a Business Entity that owns or operates a TRU business, is subject to certain limitations.
 If a Partner wishes to sell his or her TRU business, or interest in a Business Entity that owns or operates a TRU business, the following criteria must be met:

 1. The selling Partner allows TRU the right to a due diligence period of 15 days to approve said sale or transfer.
 It is TRU’s intention to allow a legitimate sale or transfer, however, if due diligence proves a legal obstacle of sale or transfer, TRU will have the first right to purchase the business on the same terms as agreed upon with a third-party buyer or agreed upon terms from seller.
 TRU shall have fifteen (30) days from the date of receipt of the written offer from the seller to exercise its right of refusal.